SimonHarte/SpartanGrid/README.md

 #### offset
 Indent a column by the defined amount of grid columns, equivalent to `.offset-[columns]`.
-While there are just positive indents in generated classes, you could also call this mix-in with negative values.
+While there are just positive indents in generated classes, you could also call this mix-in with negative values (although not recommended).

 #### push and pull
 Together with the additional class `.ordered` on `.row` you can reorder columns visually without changing the order in HTML.